galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - `mitoflashes_8bit.tif` should be an image tif or tiff file format.
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
-> 5. Tag each dataset with a label such as "mitoflash" for easy identification later if you are working multiple images.
+> 5. Tag each dataset with a label such as "mitoflash" for easy identification later if you are working with multiple images.
 >
 {: .hands_on}